-Artnome is the world's largest analytical database of known works across our most important artists.
+Artnome has the world's largest analytical database of known works across our most important artists.
 Think Zillow/Moneyball for art and artists.
 We produce original research based on this database using the latest tools from data science like machine learning and computer vision.

 In this article on inventing new art analytics, we: